Enhanced Collisional Losses from a Magnetic Mirror Using the Lenard-Bernstein Collision Operator: Method of Images Solution

 With the new coordinates $\rho$ and $z$, we transform boundary condition \eqref{eqn: boundary condition small velocity maxwellian}.
 In addition, the lower limit of $z=1$ for $\bar{v}=0$ is extended to $z=0$ since $z \equiv \exp(\bar{v}^2) \gg 1$ or set $z^\prime = \exp(\bar{v}^2) - 1 = z(1 + O(\exp(-\bar{v}^2)))$.

 Equation \eqref{eqn: Poisson source form} with boundary condition \eqref{eqn: boundary condition transformed g z=0} is solved in \citet{jackson1999classical}.
 The equivalent problem in electricity and magnetism terms is having a conducting boundary condition on the $z=0$ plane held at potential $g_s=1$ and placing a wire of constant linear charge density $q_0$ on the $z$-axis, suspended above the $z=0$ plane by height $z=z_a$.
 The standard method of solving this problem is to use the method of images to match the conducting boundary condition.
-This use of the method of images for the equivalent Poisson problem after previously using the method of image approach to place image sources and sinks in figure \ref{fig: loss cone} is why this approach is referred to as the method of images solution for determining loss rates from a magnetic mirror.
+To outline this approach, we use the method of images for the equivalent Poisson problem after previously using the method of image approach to place image sources and sinks in figure \ref{fig: loss cone}.
+This layering of the method of images is why this approach is referred to as the method of image solution for determining loss rates from a magnetic mirror.
 Only requiring unmapping the equation through stated variable transformations, we find the appropriate distribution function for a magnetic mirror as

 Mapping this problem back to the magnetic mirror and using that $z \gg 1$ near the loss hyperboloid, we can apply the boundary conditions assigned to this problem in equation \eqref{eqn: BC distribution function}.
 Interestingly, this is the only part of the calculation in which information about the magnetic field is used in the solution.
-We show in Appendix \ref{sec: BC Limits} that for a general variable transformation $z = \exp(\bar{v}^2)$, $\rho = \bar\rho(\bar{v}) z \tan \theta$, we get
+We show in Appendix \ref{sec: BC Limits} that for a general variable transformation $z = \exp(\bar{v}^2)$, $\rho = \bar\rho(\bar{v}) z \tan \theta$, where $h(\bar{v}, \mu) = \bar\rho(\bar{v}) z / \mu$ mentioned earlier, we get